 - If needed, peel, de-seed, and cut up the butternut squash into ½ to ¾ inch cubes.
 Set aside 2 cups of butternut squash to use in this recipe.

 - Take the brussels sprouts and make sure they are washed and trimmed.
 Cut each brussels sprout in half.

 - Take the can of chickpeas and drain and rinse them.

 - Take a sheet pan and line it with foil or parchment paper.
-Drizzle about 1 Tbsp olive oil over the sheet.
+Drizzle about 1 tablespoon olive oil over the sheet.
 Add the cubed butternut squash, sliced brussels sprouts, and chickpeas to the sheet in sections.
-Drizzle 1 more Tbsp olive oil over everything.
+Drizzle 1 more tablespoon olive oil over everything.

 - To the butternut squash, add the smoked paprika.
 To the chickpeas, add the sweet chili sauce.
 Toss everything to combine, keeping the butternut squash, chickpeas, and brussels sprouts separated from each other on the sheet pan.